REMU-TOOL/REMU/README.md

-# Recheck: Replay checkpointed hardware emulation in simulation
+# REMU: Replayable EMUlator

-Recheck is a open-source framework which speeds up debugging and verification of hardware designs via FPGA emulation.
+REMU is an open-source framework which speeds up debugging and verification of hardware designs via FPGA emulation.

 It can transform an RTL design written in Verilog into an FPGA emulator design, and provides support for checkpointing & waveform reconstruction in a RTL simulator.
 The execution of the emulated hardware design on an FPGA can be paused and checkpointed at any time, and after an error is detected, a previous checkpoint can be restored and replayed in a simulator, generating a waveform of all signals within any desired time period.

-Recheck transforms the RTL design with `yosys` synthesis tool, by packaging the transformation passes inth a `yosys` plugin.
+REMU transforms the RTL design with `yosys` synthesis tool, by packaging the transformation passes inth a `yosys` plugin.
 The waveform reconstruction function is provided by a VPI module compatible with  `iverilog`.
-Recheck also provides a series of emulation models, including clock, reset, and a memory model, which eases the setup of an emulated system from a design under test (DUT).
+REMU also provides a series of emulation models, including clock, reset, and a memory model, which eases the setup of an emulated system from a design under test (DUT).

 # Installation